clavarini/lavarini_et_al_2018_JGR_ES/README.md

 ### Installing

-1. Clone or download our repositoty into your local machine.
+1. Clone or download our repository into your local machine.

 2. Add your path to Python interpreter:
 ```